-4. Fencing shall be no taller than four (4) feet high and have a pattern with space in between the vertical members in order to be able to see through the fence.
+4. Fencing shall be no taller than 3'-6" high and have a pattern with space in between the vertical members in order to be able to see through the fence.

 DRIVEWAYS AND PARKING

 5. Wrought iron and wood picket fences are appropriate for the Brandon Historic District.